juraj-hrivnak/Pakku/docs/topics/Supporting-Pakku.md

 # Supporting Pakku

-Pakku is free and open source software
+Pakku is free and open source software.

 You can support Pakku by giving it a star on [GitHub](https://github.com/juraj-hrivnak/Pakku)